javve/list.js/README.md

 # List.js
-Do you want a 6.899kb cross-browser native JavaScript that makes your plain HTML lists super flexible, searchable, sortable and filterable? **Yeah!**
+Do you want a 7 KB cross-browser native JavaScript that makes your plain HTML lists super flexible, searchable, sortable and filterable? **Yeah!**
 Do you also want the possibility to add, edit and remove items by dead simple templating? **Hell yeah!**

 # Super simple examples